CityScope/CS_Brix/docs/markdown/classes.md

     * **clear_endpoints** (boolean, defaults to False) – If True, it will clear all existing heatmap, numeric, and textual indicators.
     This is not recommended for deployment, only for testing.

+    * **robust** (boolean, defaults to False) – If True, whenever a grid configuration breaks an indicator, the module will not stop, but rather wait until the grid changes and try to update again.
+    Incompatible with new_thread=True